mehr74/starter-hugo-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
-     I am a third-year Ph.D. student at Max Planck Institute for Software Systems, working under the supervision of Herr Dr. Antoine Kaufmann.
+     I am a student at Saarland University and research assistant at Max Planck Institute for Software Systems, working under the supervision of Herr Dr. Antoine Kaufmann.
 Before starting my graduate studies, I earned a bachelor's degree from the Computer Engineering department of the Sharif University of Technology.
 My research interests are data center network communication, operating systems, and computer architecture.

 # Interests to show in About widget